 PUBLIC SECTOR PURCHASE PROGRAMME (PSPP)

-The public sector purchase programme was launched in March 2015.
+The public sector purchase programme (PSPP) was launched in March 2015.
 Under the public sector purchase programme, the Eurosystem purchases bonds issued by regional and local governments, recognised agencies and international and supranational institutions located in the euro area.
 The Eurosystem national central banks purchase mainly bonds issued by their own governments, on the basis of the ECB’s capital key, i.e. relative to the size of their economy.
 These types of purchases account for 80% of total purchases, and the risks are carried by the national central banks themselves.
 The remaining 20% are subject to risk-sharing and comprise bonds issued by EU supranational institutions and purchases by the ECB.

 CORPORATE SECTOR PURCHASE PROGRAMME (CSPP)

 The corporate sector purchase programme (CSPP) was launched in June 2016.
 Implementation of the programme is the responsibility of six national central banks, including the Bank of Finland, acting on behalf of the Eurosystem and coordinated by the ECB.
 The CSPP is subject to a full risk-sharing regime.

 Pandemic Emergency Purchase Programme (PEPP)